IgnisDa/ryot/docs/content/migration.md

    you have a lot of media.
 Go to the dashboard and check the time under the "Summary" section.
 It should say "Calculated just now".

-5. Logout and then clear the local storage and cookies for this server.
+5. Logout and then clear the local storage and cookies for your domain.
    [Here](https://intercom.help/scoutpad/en/articles/3478364-how-to-clear-local-storage-of-web-browser)
    is a guide on how to do this.
 You need to do this on the PWA too if you use it.

-6. Stop the running server and [**create a backup of your database**](https://simplebackups.com/blog/docker-postgres-backup-restore-guide-with-examples/).
+6. Stop the running server and [create a backup of your database](https://simplebackups.com/blog/docker-postgres-backup-restore-guide-with-examples/).

 7. Connect to the database and run these SQL queries:
    ```sql